hashicorp/terraform-provider-azurerm/website/docs/r/api_management_custom_domain.html.markdown

 * `api_management_name` - (Required) TODO.
 Changing this forces a new API Management Custom Domain to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the API Management Custom Domain should exist.
+* `resource_group_name` - (Required) The name of the Resource Group where the API Management resource exists.
 Changing this forces a new API Management Custom Domain to be created.

 ---